The History and Evolution of the Birkin Bag

 Hermès is known for their quality materials, and their leather is no exception.
 A few of the most popular materials include box calf, alligator, Clemence, Epsom, Togo, and Ostrich leather.
 After Jane Birkin made headlines for protesting the treatment of animals in 2015, the company’s ethical standards for the sourcing of materials became even more strict.
 While Birkin bags can be found in a variety of colors, they are largely made from the leathers listed below.

-- Clemence leather comes from a calf and is scratch resistant with a grainy, matte look.
+This comes from a calf and is scratch-resistant with a grainy, matte look.

-- Epsom is also scratch resistant, but has much finer grains than Clemence and is known to be easy to clean.
+This leather is also scratch-resistant, but has much finer grains than Clemence and is known to be easy to clean.

 Each Birkin is completely handmade by one artisan and takes at least 12 hours in production, but the time can easily be doubled depending on specialty features.